-(Millions of dollars) 2021 2020 2019 Interventional segment operating income \$ 933 \$ 724 \$ 903 Segment operating income as % of Interventional revenues 22.0 % 19.2 % 23.0 %
+(Millions of dollars) 2022 2021 2020 Interventional segment operating income \$ 1,08 1 \$ 933 \$ 724 Segment operating income as % of Interventional revenues 24 2 % 22.0 % 19.2 %

-As discussed in greater detail below, the Interventional segment's operating income in 2021 was primarily driven by improved gross profit margin.
-Operating income in 2020 was driven by a decline in gross profit margin.
+The Interventional segment's operating income in 2022 and 2021 was primarily driven by improved gross profit margin.

-- The Interventional segment's higher gross profit margin in 2021 compared with 2020 primarily reflected the following: - The recovery of demand for products with higher margins; - A favorable comparison to the prior-year period which was unfavorably impacted by increased levels of manufacturing overhead costs that were recognized in the period because of the COVID-19 pandemic, rather than capitalized within inventory. - The Interventional segment's lower gross profit margin in fiscal year 2020 compared with 2019 primarily reflected unfavorable product mix and the increased levels of manufacturing overhead costs that were recognized in the period because of the COVID-19 pandemic. - Selling and administrative expense as a percentage of revenues in 2021 was lower compared with 2020 primarily due the recovery of segment revenues.
-Selling and administrative expense in 2020 was lower compared with 2019 primarily due to lower expenses resulting from cost containment measures. - Research and development expense as a percentage of revenues was higher in 2021 compared with 2020 which primarily reflects reinvestment into our growth initiatives.
-Lower research and development expense as a percentage of revenues in 2020 as compared with 2019 primarily reflected the prior-period impact of a \$30 million write-down recorded by the Surgery unit. - The Interventional segment's lower income in 2020 additionally reflected the expiration in 2019 of a royalty income stream acquired in the Bard transaction.
+- The Interventional segment's higher gross profit margin in 2022 compared with 2021 primarily reflected favorable impacts from price, favorable product mix and foreign currency translation, which were partially offset by higher freight costs. - The Interventional segment's higher gross profit margin in 2021 compared with 2020 primarily reflected the recovery of demand for products with higher margins and a favorable comparison to the prior-year period, which was unfavorably impacted by increased levels of manufacturing overhead costs that were recognized in the period because of the COVID-19 pandemic, rather than capitalized within inventory. - Selling and administrative expense as a percentage of revenues was higher in 2022 compared with 2021, as the prior-year period benefited from the curtailment of certain selling, travel and other administrative activities due to the COVID-19 pandemic in the prior year.
+Selling and administrative expense as a percentage of revenues in 2021 was lower compared with 2020 primarily due the recovery of segment revenues. - Research and development expense as a percentage of revenues was lower in 2022 compared with 2021, as the increase in current-period revenues outpaced the timing of project spending.
+Research and development expense as a percentage of revenues was higher in 2021 compared with 2020 which primarily reflected reinvestment into our growth initiatives.